Last Updated on June 29, 2022 by Rebecca Huff

 - Vehicles – Agree on who will have access to what vehicles.
 Best not to make any big changes during this time like transferring titles or new car purchases.

 - Therapy – A healing separation involves working on personal growth and learning to have a healthy relationship.
 Whether you are thinking about rebuilding your old relationship or looking at your partner with the hope of creating a new relationship together, you will want to consider couples therapy.
+(Our marriage counselor was certified in Emotionally Focused Therapy and it worked great for us.
+In addition, we both worked on improving our mental health by seeing a personal therapist on our own time.)

 - Dating – Each other!
 Most of us can agree that dating outside of the relationship is just going to create more problems.
 While you are living apart together, you will want to agree on this area.
 Usually “no dating other people” is recommended.
 Dating one another can help restore the relationship if you have some structured time together doing something fun and enjoyable.